osinstom/osinstom.github.io/en/_posts/2020-01-13-ovs-afxdp-installation.md

 ---
 ## Introduction

-[OVS_AFXDP](http://docs.openvswitch.org/en/latest/intro/install/afxdp/) is a new datapath (or _netdev_) implementation for Open vSwitch.
-The new datapath is based on [eXpress Data Path (XDP)](https://cilium.readthedocs.io/en/latest/bpf/) - an in-kernel hook for eBPF programs designed to provide high-performance packet processing subystem in Linux.
+[OVS_AFXDP](http://docs.openvswitch.org/en/latest/intro/install/afxdp/) is a new datapath implementation for Open vSwitch.
+The new datapath is based on [eXpress Data Path (XDP)](https://cilium.readthedocs.io/en/latest/bpf/) - the in-kernel hook for eBPF programs designed to provide high-performance packet processing subystem in Linux.
 AF_XDP is a new socket type (address family) that is built on top of XDP.
 AF_XDP redirects incoming packets to memory buffer in a user-space application.

 AF_XDP in Open vSwitch is expected to provide similar performance to the DPDK datapath, but with a lower configuration overhead.
 If AF_XDP will become a successful implementation it would allow to port existing kernel-based OVS deployments to the user-space implementations providing better packet processing performance.

 From my perspective, OVS_AFXDP is interesting as it can be the solution for P4rt-OVS (P4-capable Open vSwitch developed by my team at Orange Labs Poland), which requires to process packets in the user-space and is currently based on DPDK.
 Hence, I decided to test OVS_AFXDP and evaluate how it can be integrated to P4rt-OVS.
 This post describes the installation process that I went through.
-As there is only the official documentation on how to install OVS_AFXDP this post can be a useful extension.
+As there is only the official documentation on how to install OVS_AFXDP, this post can be a useful extension.

 ## Installation of OVS_AFXDP

-According to the official documentation OVS_AFXDP requires at least kernel 5.0.0.
+According to the official documentation, OVS_AFXDP requires at least kernel 5.0.0.
 I installed OVS_AFXDP on Ubuntu 18.10, which comes with kernel 4.18 already integrated.
-Kernel 4.18 has some initial support for XDP, but it is not sutiable for OVS_AFXDP.
+Kernel 4.18 has some initial support for XDP, but it is not suitable for OVS_AFXDP.
 Hence, we need to install the newer kernel first.
 I recommend you to install kernel 5.4.1 or higher because it introduces important modifications to how AF_XDP works.

 ### Building kernel with the XDP support